fcbarclo/WhsappCS/README.md

 Server start:

-	- open graphical terminal and start whs.py and follow instructions.This process starts using 5000 as default listening port.
+	- open graphical terminal , then start whs.py and follow instructions.
+	  This process starts using 5000 as default listening port.

 Client use (to send message):